Amaal Starling, M.D., a neurologist at Mayo Clinic, answers the important questions you may have about migraine.

 What you can do

-- Write down key personal information, including any major stresses or recent life changes.
+- Write down key personal information, including major stresses or recent life changes.

-- Make a list of all medications, vitamins or supplements that you're taking.
-It's particularly important to list all medications, as well as the dosages you have used to treat your headaches.
+- Make a list of all medications, vitamins or supplements you take, including doses.
+It's particularly important to list all medications you've used to treat your headaches.

-- Write down questions to ask your doctor.
+- Write down questions to ask your health care provider.